 Editorials on the 2015 COP21 Paris Summit

-The landmark climate change Summit in Paris in the fall of 2015, called the “21st Conference of the Parties” or “COP21,” established a global framework to limit emissions with the goal of staying below 2°C of warming compared to pre-industrial levels.
-The Summit also focused on staying below 1.5°C if possible.
-These blog posts reflect on the Paris Summit in two ways: first, the blogs say that the summit itself should have put much more focus on adapting and preparing for climate change rather than just cutting emissions.
-Second, the blogs outline why setting a goal of 2°C is the wrong way to think.
-Instead, we should be focusing on the amount of CO2 that is present in the atmosphere–and realistically, 2°C is not possible to meet.
-We must move beyond that and set more realistic goals.
+The landmark climate change Summit in Paris in the fall of 2015, called the “21st Conference of the Parties” or “COP21,” established a global framework to limit emissions with the goal of staying below 2°C of warming compared to preindustrial levels.
+The Summit also focused on staying below 1.5°C, if possible.
+These blog posts reflect on the Paris Summit in two ways: first, the blog say that the summit itself should have put much more focus on adapting and preparing for climate change, rather than just cutting emissions.
+And second, the blog outlines why setting a goal of 2°C is the wrong way to think: instead, we should be focusing on the amount of CO2 that is present in the atmosphere – and realistically, 2°C is not possible to meet.
+So, we must move beyond that and sent more realistic goals.

 Climate change will lead to a massive increase in the frequency and intensity of heat waves and extreme heat events.
-These two NED blog posts (now combined into one PDF) outline the causes and consequences of those extreme heat events, including the impacts on human health.
-They also show how these disproportionately affect people with disabilities, their health, and well-being.
-Finally, the blog posts outline some recommendations to protect the health and well-being of people with disabilities as heat waves progress even more into the future.
+These NED posts outline the causes and consequences of those extreme heat events, including the impacts on human health.
+It also shows how these disproportionately affect people with disabilities, their health and well-being.
+And finally, the posts outline some recommendations to protect the health and well-being of people with disabilities as heat waves progress even more into the future.

 It is projected that hundreds of millions of people will be displaced and migrate due to the consequences of climate change, including evacuating from extreme weather events, escaping flooding shorelines, and becoming refugees from conflict sparked by climate factors.
-This migration will be especially hard for people with disabilities, who may lack access to accessible transportation or housing, experience difficulty maintaining or re-enrolling in healthcare and social services, or simply may be turned away at the border because of their disability.
-These three NED blog posts (now combined into one PDF) cover the connection between climate change and migration, what that migration means for people with disabilities, and recommended actions to protect their lives and well-being.
+This migration will be especially hard for people with disabilities, who may lack access to accessible transportation or housing, experience difficulty maintaining or reenroll in healthcare and social services, or simply be turned away at the border because of their disability.
+These three posts cover the connection between climate change and migration, what that migration means for people with disabilities, and recommended actions to protect their lives and well-being.

 Main content end